What's new in Windows 10, versions 1507 and 1511 for IT Pros

-By using Group Policy Objects, Windows Update for Business is an easily established and implemented system which enables organizations and administrators to exercise control on how their Windows 10-based devices are updated, by allowing:
+By using Group Policy Objects, Windows Update for Business is an easily established and implemented system that enables organizations and administrators to exercise control on how their Windows 10-based devices are updated, by allowing:

 Deployment and validation groups; where administrators can specify which devices go first in an update wave, and which devices will come later (to ensure any quality bars are met).

-Peer-to-peer delivery, which administrators can enable to make delivery of updates to branch offices and remote sites with limited bandwidth very efficient.
+Peer-to-peer delivery, which administrators can enable to make delivery of updates to branch offices and remote sites with limited bandwidth efficient.